Tag Archives: 2019 Films

 The Oscar-winning actress must have had a fun time with this role and gets to let loose during many scenes.
 She goes from coquettish to maniacal, sometimes within the same scene, with flawless precision and gutsy acting decisions.

-My favorite Sue Ann is the unhinged one as she slyly threatens to cut one male character’s genitalia off.
+My favorite, Sue Ann, is the unhinged one as she slyly threatens to cut one male character’s genitalia off.
 She smirks and uses her large, expression-filled eyes to her advantage.
 Psycho has never looked so good!

-The climax, so important in horror or thrillers, to follow through and capitalize on the build-up, ultimately fails in Ma.
+The climax, so crucial in horror or thrillers, to follow through and capitalize on the build-up, ultimately fails in Ma.
 Once the big reveal surfaces and a childhood prank is exposed, the trick hardly seems worthy of a killing bonanza.

 A mousy Sue Ann performed fellatio on a nerd instead of her crush.
-Even those involved on the outskirts are blamed and waiting twenty years to exact revenge on her tormentors (most of whom have repented) doesn’t seem plausible.
+Even those involved on the outskirts are blamed, and waiting twenty years to exact revenge on her tormentors (most of whom have repented) doesn’t seem plausible.

-Ma (2019) contains a hefty cast of stalwarts but it’s Spencer who brings the sometimes-generic material and trivial conclusion to crackling life with her brilliant portrayal of a damaged woman.
+Ma (2019) contains a hefty cast of stalwarts, but it’s Spencer who brings the sometimes-generic material and trivial conclusion to crackling life with her brilliant portrayal of a damaged woman.

 Child’s Play-2019